JingtaoWang22/cellar_docs/_posts/2021-7-15-dim-reduction.md

     complexity of the chosen algorithm.
 Once data reduction is done, you should see a scatter plot of your data.
 Initially all cells belong to a single cluster (cluster 0).
-    <span class="warn">!!<span class="tooltip">Attention</span></span>
-    You might experience a short delay after processing has finished due to the time it takes for the plot to render.